mnc1337/Web-Programs/README.md

         - initial (Hz);
         - final (Hz).

 - **Frequency generator**: a tool that generates sound wave, but after generating sound wave, it reproduces sound in real time.
-Also you can adjust channels balance (+1 (L) - all output sound plays from the left speaker; 0 (LR) - channels balance (level is equal in both channels); +1 (R) - all output sound plays from the right speaker). `Supported wave types`:
+Also you can adjust channels balance (+1 (L) - all output sound plays from the left speaker; 0 (LR) - channels balance (level is equal in both channels (speakers)); +1 (R) - all output sound plays from the right speaker). `Supported wave types`:
     - sine;
     - square;
     - sawtooth;